redbox-mint/redbox-hook-terraform/README.md

 ## Development in redbox-portal

+Requirements:
+- Clone redbox-portal
+- Create a symbolic link from `<root dir>/api/core --> <redbox-portal-source>/api/core`
+- Build the core files

 A docker-compose.yml file is present in support/development and is setup to run the full ReDBox stack and install the hook.
-To run the stack there is a ReDBox Sails Hook Run Utility in the root of the project
+To run the stack there is a ReDBox Sails Hook Run Utility in the root of the project.

 Usage
 ```